OblivionLimbo/IIKG3005/Exam Document.md

 Some considerations, such as the file structure of your configuration and version-control repositories, will depend on your team's needs and preferences.
 There are best practices that we recommend to all Terraform users that help teams develop Terraform configuration more efficiently.

+### Configuration Structure <!-- omit from toc -->
+- Avoid duplicate configuration
+- Determine repository scope
+- Evaluate module convenience vs flexibility
+- Limit child modules

+### Workspace Structure <!-- omit from toc -->
+- Group by volatility
+- Determine stateful vs stateless infrastructure
+- Separate privileges and responsibilities
+- Avoid large Terraform plans and applies
+- Determine workspace concurrency vs Terraform parallelism

+### Projects <!-- omit from toc -->
+- **Increased workspace organization**: You can add related workspaces to projects to simplify and organize a team's workspace view.
+- **Simplified management**: You can create project-level permissions and variable sets that apply to all current and future workspaces in the project.
+For example, you can create a project variable set containing your cloud provider credentials and all workspaces in the project will have access to them.
+- **Reduced risk with centralized control**: You can scope project permissions to only grant teams administrator access to the projects and workspaces they need.
+- **Efficiency through self-service**: Granting users project-level administrator permissions lets them create and manage workspaces.

+When using projects, the following is recommended:
+- Automate the creation of projects, variable sets, and teams together using the TFE provider.
+- Restrict the number of project administrators similar to maintain least privilege.
+- Designate a “landing zone” project that will contain workspaces used to create all other projects, teams, and workspaces.

+Decide on the logical boundaries for your projects:
+- **Provider boundaries**: For smaller organizations, creating one project per cloud account may make it easier to manage access.
+- **Least privilege**: You can create teams and grant them access to projects with workspaces of similar levels of criticality.
+- **Variable set usage**: Project-wide variable sets let you configure and reuse values such as default tags for cost-codes, owners, and support contacts.
+- **Practitioner efficiency**: Consider if it makes sense for a practitioner to need to visit multiple projects to complete a deployment.

 <div style="page-break-after: always;"></div>

 # Terraform Providers